Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Using Multi-DoF Wrapped Haptic Displays to Communicate 3-DoF Robot Learning

-\p{Independent Variables} The robot learner was confused about various parts of a mock welding task.
-We compared three different types of feedback for communicating when the robot was uncertain and what motions it needed the human teacher to emphasize (see \fig{setup_study4}): \begin{itemize} \item A \textbf{GUI} baseline where the robot showed its numerical uncertainty on a computer monitor. \item Three $3$-DoF, each configured as $1$-DoF, wrapped haptic displays with signals localized to different regions of the robot arm (\textbf{Local}) \item Three $3$-DoF wrapped haptic display with signals distributed across the entire robot arm (\textbf{Global}) \end{itemize} All conditions provided the same information to the participants.
+\p{Independent Variables} Participants kinethetically guided the robot arm through a mock welding task.
+The robot displayed feedback in real-time to guide the human through the task.
+We compared three different types of feedback for communicating when the robot was uncertain and what motions it needed the human teacher to emphasize (see \fig{setup_study4}): \begin{itemize} \item A \textbf{GUI} baseline where the robot showed its numerical uncertainty on a computer monitor. \item Three $1$-DoF wrapped haptic displays with signals localized to different regions of the robot arm (\textbf{Local}) \item Three $3$-DoF wrapped haptic displays with signals distributed across the entire robot arm (\textbf{Global}) \end{itemize} All conditions provided the same information to the participants.
 Similar to Section~\ref{sec:vt1}, in \textbf{GUI} the robot displayed its uncertainties as a percentage: values close to $100\%$ meant that the robot needed assistance.
 For \textbf{Local} and \textbf{Global} we actuated three separate wrapped haptic displays with pressures between $1 - 3$ psi ($6.89 - 20.68$ kPa).
 In \textbf{Local} each location of the haptic display had a single pressure signal; i.e., bags at the end-effector were one pressure, bags at the base of the arm were another pressure, and bags in the middle of the arm were a third pressure.
 In \textbf{Global} each haptic display location rendered all three of the potentially different pressures using three independent degrees of freedom, and all \textbf{Global} displays rendered those same three pressures --- participants could feel the same feedback at the base, middle, and end of the robot arm. \textbf{GUI}, \textbf{Local}, and \textbf{Global} each provided a total of $3$-DoF feedback.
-The difference was whether that feedback was wrapped around the robot, and if so, how the feedback was distributed along the arm.
 We emphasize that with \textbf{Global} participants had to discern which segments of the $3$-DoF haptic display were inflated, while with \textbf{Local} participants needed to determine at which parts of the robot arm the haptic displays were inflated.
-Based on the results of our study in Section~\ref{sec:p2}, we anticipate that participants using the wrapped haptic displays will discern the robot's feedback signals faster and more accurately during the teaching process.